yezero/sandstorm/docs/developing/powerbox.md

 * `rpcId` should be different for every request, but can be any value you want.
 * `query` is a list of descriptor strings, generated using the instructions in the previous section.
-* `saveLabel` is some human-readable text which Sandstorm will show to the user later on, when they audit the grain's connections.
+* `saveLabel` is some human-readable text which Thurly will show to the user later on, when they audit the grain's connections.
 If the grain is still connected to this API, then the user will be able to see this, see the label, and revoke the connection if desired.